Scuttling: Blockade of Massawa (1941)

 As the Allies advanced toward Eritrea during their East African Campaign in World War II, Mario Bonetti—the Italian commander of the Red Sea Flotilla based at Massawa—realized that the British would overrun his harbor.
 In the first week of April 1941, he began to destroy the harbor's facilities and ruin its usefulness to the Allies.
 Bonetti ordered the sinking of two large floating dry docks and supervised the calculated scuttling of eighteen large commercial ships in the mouths of the north Naval Harbor, the central Commercial Harbor and the main South Harbor.
 This blocked navigation in and out.
 He also had a large floating crane scuttled.
 These actions rendered the harbor useless by 8 April 1941, when Bonetti surrendered it to the British.
 Scuttled ships included the German steamers Liebenfels, Frauenfels, Lichtenfels, Crefeld, Gera and Oliva.
 Also scuttled were the Italian steamers Adua, Brenta, Arabia, Romolo Gessi, Vesuvio, XXIII Marzo, Antonia C., Riva Ligure, Clelia Campenella, Prometeo and the Italian tanker Giove.
 The largest scuttled vessel was the 11,760-ton Colombo, an Italian steamer.
 Thirteen coastal steamers and small naval vessels were also scuttled.

-The British seized the harbor and initiated marine salvage operations to restore navigation in and out.
-Divers sealed the hulls underwater, and air was pumped in to float the hulls.
+The British seized the harbor and initiated marine salvage operations under Commander Joseph Stenhouse to restore navigation in and out.
+Stenhouse was slowed by heat exhaustion but his team refloated the oil tanker Giove; he died in September 1941 when the salvage tug Tai Koo bearing him as a passenger was sunk by a naval mine in the Red Sea.
+His death left a civilian contractor to open a channel, but this crew made no progress.
+It was not until a year later that headway was made in the effort to return Massawa to military duties.
+U.S. Navy Commander Edward Ellsberg arrived in April 1942 with a salvage crew and a small collection of specialized tools and began methodically correcting the damage.
+His salvage efforts yielded significant results in just 5½ weeks.
+American divers sealed the hulls underwater, and air was pumped in to float the hulls.
 The divers defused a booby trap in Brenta, which contained an armed naval mine sitting on three torpedo warheads in the hold.
 Another danger was Regia Marina minelayer Ostia, which had been sunk by the Royal Air Force with several of its mines still racked.

-Though a civilian contractor was retained to clear a navigable passage through the wrecks, it was not until a year later that headway was made in the effort to return Massawa to military duties.
-U.S. Navy Commander Edward Ellsberg arrived in April 1942 with a salvage crew and a small collection of specialized tools and began methodically correcting the damage.
-His salvage efforts yielded significant results in just 5½ weeks.
 On 8 May 1942, SS Koritza, an armed Greek steamer, had drydocked for cleaning and minor hull repairs.
-Massawa's first major surface fleet "customer" was HMS Dido, which needed repairs to a heavily damaged stern in mid-August 1942.
-Many of the harbor's sunken ships were patched by divers, refloated, repaired and taken into service.
+Massawa's first major surface fleet "customer" was HMS Dido, which needed repairs to a heavily damaged stern in mid-August 1942, the beginning of a repair and maintenance period for the war-weary 15th Cruiser Squadron.
+Many of the harbor's sunken ships were patched by Ellsberg's divers, refloated, repaired and taken into service.
 Ostia and Brenta were successfully salvaged, despite their armed mines.
-All of this occurred while the civil contractor struggled and failed to refloat one ship.
+All of this occurred while the British civil contractor struggled and failed to refloat one ship.